-Assignment of Grades of Incomplete (I)
+Assignment of Grade(s) of Incomplete (I)

-A grade of Incomplete, I, may be assigned as a final course grade if the student requests such an assignment prior to the deadline for submission of grades, provided the majority of course requirements have been completed and if the student is unable to complete course requirements due to an emergency, a personal or family crisis, a personal or family illness, military deployment, or other reason approved by Vice President of Academic and Student Affairs or designee.
+A grade of Incomplete, I, may be assigned as a final course grade if the student requests such an assignment prior to the deadline for submission of grades, provided the majority of course requirements have been completed and if the student is unable to complete course requirements due to an emergency, a personal or family crisis, a personal or family illness, military deployment, or other reason approved by Vice President of Academic Affairs or designee.
 To request the assignment of grade(s) of I for course(s) of enrollment, the student must submit a written notice to the instructor requesting assignment of an Incomplete (I) prior to 11:59 p.m. on the last day of the academic term.
-Students are encouraged to provide notice of the request's submission to the Office of the Registrar, registrar@rrcnpa.org.
+Students are encouraged to provide notice of the request's submission to the Office of the Registrar.

-The Director of Applied Studies or Director of Arts and Sciences, as applicable, will review and approve the assignment of a grade of I, and the student and instructor must establish a plan and timeline for completion of the missing course assignments, exams, or other evaluations.
+The appropriate Academic Director, as applicable, will review and approve the assignment of a grade of I, and the student and instructor must establish a plan and timeline for completion of the missing course assignments, exams, or other evaluations.
 The applicable Academic Director may also approve assignment of a grade of I at their discretion.

-A plan for course completion must be submitted to the appropriate Academic Director by the course instructor prior to the submission of the request for change of grade from I to the letter grade earned upon course completion.
+A plan for completing the course requirements must be submitted to the appropriate Academic Director by the instructor prior to the submission of the request for change of grade from I to the letter grade earned upon course completion.
 The requirements for the course(s) for which an incomplete grade (I) is assigned must be completed no later than the last day of the following term.

-A one-term extension may be granted at the discretion of the applicable Academic Director upon student or instructor request.
+A one-term extension may be granted at the discretion of the appropriate Academic Director upon student or instructor request.
 Unresolved incomplete grades will be changed to F by default following the final grade submission deadline for the subsequent term or, for courses assigned a grade of I for which extensions have been granted, following the final grade submission deadline for the second subsequent term.

-C/D/F Repeat Rule
+D/F Repeat Rule